Salir del clóset

 Salir del clóset (lit.
 'Come out of the closet') is a 2022 Peruvian documentary film written and directed by Alberto Castro.
 It presents stories and testimonials from ten gay men and the difficulties they faced in freely assuming their sexual orientation.
+It is the second film of Castro's documentary trilogy about LGBTIQ+ in Peru following Drag Invasion (2020), and preceding Lima Is Burning (2023).

 Synopsis

 10 Peruvian homosexual men will narrate their experiences after discovering their gender identity.
 The film demonstrates the hard difficulties they are going through due to institutionalized homophobia in Peru.
 It also raises various issues that reflect on tolerance and respect for diversity.